-Asset correlation is a measure of how investments move in relation to one another and when.
+Asset correlation is a measure of how investments move in relation to one another and when those movements happen.
 When assets move in the same direction at the same time, they are considered to be positively correlated.
 When one asset tends to move up when the other goes down, the two assets are considered to be negatively correlated.
 Assets that don't show any relationship to each other are non-correlated.